nmeum/tracktime/README.md

 overtime.

-For instance, if one has to work 8 hours each day and worked 9 hours on Monday only 7 hours would be required on Tuesday:
+For instance, if one has to work 8 hours each day and worked 9 hours on the 6th of January only 7 hours of work would be required on the 7th of
+January:

 	$ cat ~/.tracktime
 	06.01.2020	0900	1800	Important work stuff